maldoinc/wireup/docs/pages/index.md

 Wireup does not patch your services, which means they can be instantiated and tested independently of the container.

-To substitute dependencies on autowired targets such as views in a web application you can override dependencies with new ones on the fly.
+To substitute dependencies on targets such as views in a web application you can override dependencies with new ones on the fly.

 ```python